Spell Capital Partners

-Spell Capital Partners is a private equity firm based in Edina, Minnesota.
-William "Bill" Spell founded the firm in 1988.
-The firm has been investing exclusively on behalf of the Spell Family Office since 2018.
+Spell Capital Partners LLC is a private equity firm based in Edina, Minnesota.
+The firm was founded in 1988 by William "Bill" Spell to manage private equity and mezzanine capital.
+The firm currently manages $700 million in capital.
 The firm has closed 41 leveraged buyout (LBO) transactions since 1988.

 The firm historically has managed both private equity and mezzanine capital.
 The private equity group focuses on acquiring majority control interests in industrial manufacturing companies, while Spell Capital Mezzanine provides subordinated debt and non-control equity ownership to businesses in a variety of industries.
-During the summer of 2022, as part of Mr. Spell's succession planning strategy, the mezzanine group was sold to the partners and employees who managed that group.
+In the summer of 2022, the mezzanine group was sold to the partners and employees who managed that group as part of Mr. Spell's succession planning strategy.

-Currently, the firm has $700 million of assets under management (AUM), and manages seven portfolio companies owned by the Spell Family Office and three on behalf of Spell Capital Partners Fund V (a 2016 vintage fund).
+The firm manages seven portfolio companies owned by the Spell Family Office and three on behalf of Spell Capital Partners Fund V (a 2016 vintage fund).

-Background
+Investments

-Spell Capital Partners, LLC is a private equity firm specializing in leveraged buyouts (LBO) of industrial manufacturing businesses on behalf of the Spell Family Office.
-In addition to President and Founder Bill Spell, the senior members of the firm are COO and CFO Andrea Nelson, Senior Managing Director Jim Rikkers, and Managing Director Harry Spell.
-Spell Capital currently has ten employees.
+Spell Capital Partners LLC is a private investment firm that buys and manages industrial manufacturing companies on behalf of the Spell Family Office.
+The firm focuses on established manufacturing businesses, particularly in plastics, capital equipment, packaging, and other specialized manufacturing areas.
+Spell Capital Partners invests in companies in North America, Asia, Australia, New Zealand, and South America.

-The firm seeks investment opportunities globally and owns businesses in North America, Asia, Australia/New Zealand and South America.
-The firm has an expertise and a preference for manufacturing businesses in the plastics industry, capital equipment, packaging, and niche manufacturing.
+It typically invests between $5 million and $25 million in profitable companies with annual earnings of at least $5 million.
+In 2006, the firm reported an estimated $720 million in sales and more than $100 million in earnings.

-The firm invests between $5.0 million and $25.0 million in historically profitable, established businesses generating at least $5.0 million of EBITDA cash flow.
-Since its inception, Spell Capital Partners has posted an annual IRR investment performance of 26.9% and a cash-on-cash multiple of 3.28 times.
+In 2022, the firm’s lending and secondary-investment business was renamed NorthCoast Mezzanine.

 History

-Bill Spell, a former investment banker, founded the company in 1988, drawing upon his prior experience as vice president and Director of Corporate Finance at a Midwest-based investment-banking firm.
+Bill Spell, a former investment banker, founded the company in 1988, drawing upon his prior experience as vice president and director of corporate finance at a Midwest-based investment bank.
 Since 1988, Spell Capital has raised five equity funds and two mezzanine funds.
 From 1993 to 2006, the principals of Spell Capital held a controlling interest in a publicly traded company, PW Eagle, which was the second largest plastic pipe manufacturer in the United States.
-In 2006, the company had approximately $720 million in sales with over $100 million EBITDA cash flow.
 During that year, Spell exited the investment.